Jaime Bravo: Final years and death

 By the late 1960s, Bravo was a renowned bullfighter, known still for his charisma and good looks.
 He began looking to the film world for a career that might suit him once he retired from the bulls.
-There were a variety of production companies keen to give him a chance in film.
-His profile remained such that he could still draw crowds from within the Mexican interior and the US, especially with a large following in border towns such as Tijuana, Nogales, Ciudad Juárez and Matamoros, and states such as California, Arizona, and Texas.
+Several production companies were keen to give him a chance in film.
+His profile remained such that he could still draw crowds from within the Mexican interior and the US, especially with a large following in border towns such as Tijuana, Nogales, Ciudad Juárez, and Matamoros, and states such as California, Arizona, and Texas.

 On February 2, 1970, Bravo and his driver were killed in a car accident near Zacatecas, Mexico.
-Eloy Cavazos, a fellow matador, who was one of Jaime's protégés, was also in the car, but survived.
-Cavazos continued on to have a very long career as one of Mexico's, and the world's, top matadors.
+Eloy Cavazos, a fellow matador, who was one of Bravo's protégés, was also in the car, but survived.